Annual Influenza ("Flu") Vaccine

 How can I get the publically-funded flu vaccine?

 In Ontario, the flu vaccine is free from your primary health care provider, participating pharmacies, at many walk-in clinics.
-People who work, live, or study in Ontario are eligible for the free flu vaccine each year.
+People who work, live, or study in Ontario are eligible for the free flu vaccine each year (Please note: Pharmacists only administer the vaccine to individuals five years of age and older).

 For more information, contact the Health Unit or speak to your health care provider.